-If you want big-picture changes, such as a change of point of view or of tone, those will need a fuller explanation.
+If you want major changes, such as switching the point of view or changing the tone, those will need a fuller explanation.
 Sometimes a separate email for each such issue can be helpful.
 Or even a voice conversation.
 Hopefully by the second chapter, such macro issues have all been ironed out.

 Questions of libel

 Your ghostwriter is a writer, not legal counsel.
 For all legal questions, including libel, consult an accredited attorney.

 Will this be “true crime” or a factual account, with the real names and places for all the world to see?
 Or will it be a fiction based on a true story?
 Or it will be a true story with names, places and identifying features changed to protect the innocent (and the nervous)?

 Your ghostwriter is in charge of implementing your decisions.
 If you plan to name names or keep places and events anonymous, your ghostwriter will take care of that for you.
 You just have to make the decision before the writing starts.

 How to find a book writer for hire

-For a free quote on ghostwriting your book, fiction or non-fiction.
+Get a free quote on ghostwriting your book, fiction or non-fiction.
 If you are asking, “Where can I find a writer to write my book for me”, here we are.
 To find a writer for your book, tap or click the red button to the right.

 Sample books we have written or edited

-Although many clients have hired us as ghost writers for books, here are some samples of books we have written or edited that we are at liberty to reveal.
+Although many clients hire us as ghost writers for their books, here are some samples of books we have written or edited that we have permission to reveal.